 The color of Rocambole garlic can range from striped to red and pink.
 Appearing with 6 to 8 cloves, this garlic is very straightforward to peel but challenging to grow.
 It’s only suitable for very cold climates.

 Compared to other hardneck types, Rocambole garlic’s shelf life is shorter (no more than 6 months).
-You can use this garlic to add pungency to a salad or boost the taste of curries.
+You can use this garlic to add a strong aroma to salads or boost the taste of curries.
 Rocambole garlic is suitable for pickling and drying.

 8. Asiatic Garlic

-As suggested by the name, Asiatic garlic comes from some regions in Asia, right?
-Appearing with a gorgeous dark purple color, Asiatic garlic has medium bulbs.
+As suggested by the name, Asiatic garlic comes from the expansive land between Central Asia and the Pacific coast.
+Having a gorgeous dark purple color, Asiatic garlic consists of medium bulbs.
 Each bulb has approximately 4 to 8 cloves.

 You will notice the flavor range of this garlic.
 It’s not fixed but will vary from spicy to sweet depending on the varieties of Asiatic garlic.
 Its shelf life is also almost similar to other hardnecks, about 5 to 6 months.